marijnh/Postmodern/README.md

     (get-dao 'points 12 34)

+### Table Creation

-You can create tables directly without the need to define a class, and in more complicated cases, you will need to use the create-table operator or plain vanilla sql.
+You can create tables directly without the need to define a class, and in more complicated cases, you will need to use the s-sql :create-table operator or plain vanilla sql.
 One example using s-sql rather than plain vanilla sql would be the following:

     (query (:create-table so-items